POSH

 Grooming is usually a pattern, not a single event.

-The more someone builds trust, secrecy, emotional dependence, and private access, the more seriously parents should take it.
+The more someone builds trust, secrecy, emotional dependence, private access, and control, the more seriously parents should take it.